heisslaura/fallstudie/README.md

     - unweighted-unifrac-[metadata-column]- group-significance.qzv

 ## 8 Alpha rarefaction plotting

-To explore alpha diversity as a function of sampling depth you can use the qiime diversity alpha-rarefaction visualizer.
-This helps to determine if the richness of the samples has been fully observed or sequenced.
-The bottom plot in the resulting visualization is important when grouping samples by metadata.
-It helps to ensure that the data presented in the top plot is reliable.
+This step explores **alpha diversity as a function of sequencing depth** using the
+`qiime diversity alpha-rarefaction` visualizer.
+The goal is to assess whether sample richness has been fully captured and to determine a suitable rarefaction depth for downstream analyses.

+Before running this script, review the **"Frequency per sample"** summaries of:

+- `asv-table-bio.qza`
+- `otu-table-bio.qza`

+Choose a `--p-max-depth` value that is:

+- high enough to keep as many reads per sample as possible,
+- but low enough that few samples are lost at that depth.

-Alpha rarefaction analysis evaluates how alpha diversity changes with increasing sequencing depth.
-The `qiime diversity alpha-rarefaction` command repeatedly rarefies the feature table across a range of depths (from 1 or `--p-min-depth` to `--p-max-depth`).
-At each depth, multiple rarefied tables (`--p-iterations`, default: 10) are generated, alpha diversity metrics are computed, and the average values for each sample are plotted.
-If metadata is provided, samples can be grouped in the visualization.
+The alpha rarefaction visualizer repeatedly rarefies the feature table across a range of depths.
+At each depth, multiple rarefied tables are generated (`--p-iterations`, default 10), diversity metrics are computed, and the average values are plotted.

+* Command: `./08_alpha-rarefaction.py`

+### Input
+(from `project/outputs/07.0_filter-for-div/`, `project/outputs/07_phylo-trees/`, and `project/data/processed/`)

+- `asv-table-bio.qza`
+- `otu-table-bio.qza`
+- `asv-rooted-tree.qza`
+- `otu-rooted-tree.qza`
+- `sample-metadata.tsv`

+### Output
+(saved in `project/outputs/08_alpha-rarefaction/`)

+- `asv-alpha-rarefaction.qzv`
+- `otu-alpha-rarefaction.qzv`

-### Output visualization
+### Interpretation of the visualization
-The resulting `.qzv` file contains two plots:

-1. **Alpha rarefaction curve (top plot)**
-   Shows whether sample richness has been fully captured.
+**Top plot – Alpha rarefaction curve**
+Shows how alpha diversity changes with increasing sampling depth.
+*  Note: `asv-alpha-rarefaction.qzv`and `otu-alpha-rarefaction.qzv` can be viewed at https://view.qiime2.org

-   - Curves that **level off** indicate sufficient sequencing effort.
+- Curves that *level off* → sequencing depth likely sufficient.
-   - Curves that **do not level off** may indicate insufficient sequencing depth or sequencing error inflating diversity.
+- Curves that *do not level off* → possible undersampling or sequencing noise.

-2. **Sample retention plot (bottom plot)**
+**Bottom plot – Sample retention plot**
-   Shows how many samples remain at each rarefaction depth in each metadata group.
+Shows how many samples remain at each depth.
-   Samples with fewer total reads than a given depth drop out, making diversity averages unreliable at higher depths if many samples are lost.
-This plot is essential when interpreting group-level rarefaction curves.

-### Choosing `--p-max-depth`
-Select a maximum depth based on the “frequency per sample” values in `table.qza`.
-A value near the **median sample frequency** usually works well.
-Increase the value if curves do not level off, or decrease it if too many samples are lost at higher depths.
+If many samples drop out at high depths, group averages at those depths may be unreliable.

 ### Purpose
-This analysis helps evaluate whether sequencing depth is sufficient and guides the choice of an appropriate rarefaction depth for downstream alpha and beta diversity calculations.
+This step ensures that sequencing depth is adequate and helps guide the choice of an appropriate rarefaction depth for alpha and beta diversity analyses.